themanyone/voice_typing/README.md

 ## Setup

 We assume you have [Whisper AI](https://github.com/openai/whisper) installed and working.
+Examine `voice_typing` bash script and feel free to customize it.
+It's only 50 lines.
+Don't run untrusted code.

 ```
 dnf -y install sox lame xdotool